analogicus/cnr_gr00_sky130nm/README.md

 $$ \Delta V_{BE} = \frac{k T}{q} \log A $$

-where A difference in area (or indeed current).
+where A difference in current densities.

 The temperature sensor is a first order continuous time sigma-delta modulator with the delta base-emitter voltage as input.